hasibulhasan8989/traveo-server/README.md

 live site : https://traveo-client.web.app/

-Please wait some time to load from the server deployment site
+Note: Please wait some time to load from the server deployment site